Mystic-Slice/Friendly-Chat-Android-Java/README.md

 # FriendlyChat
-This app is built along the Firebase tutorial in Udacity.
+This app was built along the Firebase tutorial in Udacity.

 **New Concept:** Firebase

+**Functions:** Simple chat app with realtime updates.